drshahizan/special-topic-data-engineering/mongodb-ds.md

 To make this project more challenging, you can also try to perform sentiment analysis in real-time by streaming data from social media platforms and using MongoDB to store the data.
 You can also try to use more advanced NLP techniques such as entity recognition or topic modeling to gain more insights from the data.

+## E-commerce sales analysis
-2. E-commerce sales analysis: Collect sales data from an e-commerce platform and store it in MongoDB.
+Collect sales data from an e-commerce platform and store it in MongoDB.
 Analyze the data to identify the top-selling products, the most popular categories, and the sales trends over time.
 Visualize the results using charts or graphs.

+## Customer segmentation
-3. Customer segmentation: Use customer data from a retail business and store it in MongoDB.
+Use customer data from a retail business and store it in MongoDB.
 Use clustering algorithms to segment the customers based on their purchasing behavior, demographics, and other characteristics.
 Use the segments to target marketing campaigns more effectively.

+## Fraud detection
-4. Fraud detection: Store transaction data from a financial institution in MongoDB.
+Store transaction data from a financial institution in MongoDB.
 Use machine learning algorithms to identify patterns that may indicate fraudulent activity and alert the appropriate personnel.

+## Predictive maintenance
-5. Predictive maintenance: Store equipment data from an industrial plant in MongoDB.
+Store equipment data from an industrial plant in MongoDB.
 Use machine learning algorithms to analyze the data and predict when maintenance is needed to prevent breakdowns and minimize downtime.

+## Healthcare analytics
-6. Healthcare analytics: Store patient data in MongoDB and use it to analyze patient outcomes, identify trends in diseases, and improve patient care.
+Store patient data in MongoDB and use it to analyze patient outcomes, identify trends in diseases, and improve patient care.
 Use data visualization techniques to help medical professionals understand the data better.

+## Energy consumption analysis
-7. Energy consumption analysis: Store energy consumption data in MongoDB and use it to analyze patterns in energy usage.
+Store energy consumption data in MongoDB and use it to analyze patterns in energy usage.
 Identify areas where energy consumption can be reduced and visualize the results using charts or graphs.

 These are just a few ideas to get you started.
 The possibilities for data science projects using MongoDB are endless!